 The Central Arizona Project (CAP) board authorized the amendment at its January meeting, paving the way for broader participation by new partners.

 What is the significance?
-For starters, more partners means more money to compensate those who leave water in the lakes.
-When the lakes boast healthier elevations that makes a shortage declaration less likely.
+For starters, more partners means more money to compensate those who leave water in the lakes, making a shortage declaration less likely in the next two years.
 And that’s good news for the residents and economy of all Colorado River Basin states.

 Original contributors included the U.S. Bureau of Reclamation, CAP, Metropolitan Water District of Southern California (MWD), Southern Nevada Water Authority and Denver Water.
 As the program has grown in popularity, other parties have expressed interest in joining the program, including municipal water providers and philanthropic foundations.
 The Walton Family Foundation has provided funding through Denver Water and California Six Agency has provided funding through MWD.
 Although they have contributed money, they have not had a say in which proposals were accepted.

 The agreement recently approved by the CAP board provides a path for these and other Third-Party Contributors to become equal partners as long as they commit to providing at least $1 million/year – the same as the other non-federal funders.